prdingilian/web-audio-sequencer/README.md

 Create an object that describes your music:

 ```
-import { Sequencer } from "web-audio-sequencer"
+import { Sequencer, AudioState } from "web-audio-sequencer"
 ...
 const state: AudioState = {
   bpm: 120,